listeph/ratemylandlord/README.md

 ![Screen Shot 2021-09-21 at 2 29 36 PM](https://user-images.githubusercontent.com/43322572/134227217-a21acb96-f103-4d58-ba37-9f87d74b46e2.png)

-### Play Around! ###
-1. You can test making frontend changes to files within `ratemylandlord/rate_my_landlord/frontend/src/components`.
-The url pathways are defined with the Route components in `ratemylandlord/rate_my_landlord/frontend/src/components/HomePage.js`.
-So for instance, to see the contents of `SearchByNamePage.js`, you would visit `{localhosturl}/search`.
-The changes you make should automatically reflect in the local site after you save.
-If changes do not show up in the localhost url, try clearing cache (for ex on Mac, that is `Opt + CMD + E`).
-2. You can also play with our backend and view our database structure `rate_my_landlord/api/models.py`. `rate_my_landlord/api/factory.py` is where we specified random data generation logic for a model.
-These factories are then used within our custom commands such as `python manage.py setup_test_data`, under `ratemylandlord/rate_my_landlord/api/management/commands`.
-You can test each of the backend functions in `ratemylandlord/rate_my_landlord/api/views.py` by going to their corresponding paths specified in `ratemylandlord/rate_my_landlord/api/urls.py`.
-For instance, to test the `GetAllLandlords` function, go to `{localhost url}/get-all-landlords`.

 ### Dev Instructions ###
 1. Before making changes, make sure you have done `git pull origin main` to make sure you have the latest changes
 2. When you want to make changes, please do `git checkout -b [new branch name here]`, so when you do `git push` push it pushes to a separate branch.